SinusBot/docs/docs/installation/linux.md

 *Note: The following instructions assume that you've followed this guide - otherwise you might need to slightly adapt the commands to fit your installation.*

-Before continuing you should install the dependencies mentioned at the bebinning of the "Manual installation" section.
+Before continuing you should install the dependencies mentioned at the beginning of the "Manual installation" section.

 The update process is the same as the installation, we simply download and unpack the new SinusBot version over the old one.

-First stop your sinusbot (for example: `systemctl stop sinusbot` if you use the systemd-startscript) and then run the following commands:
+First stop your sinusbot (e.g. `systemctl stop sinusbot` if you use the systemd-startscript) and then run the following commands:

 ```bash
 # go into the sinusbot directory